stevehanstudio/stevehan-dev-admin/README.md

 # SteveHan.dev Admin

-This project implements an admin panel for my portfolio website www.stevehan.dev.
-The project uses React.js, Typescript, GraphQL, AWS AppSync, and AWS Amplify.
-Anyone can view/read the web application, but in order to create, update, and delete, you would need to login with admin credentials.
+This project implements an admin panel to manage the content of my portfolio website www.stevehan.dev.
+Tools used in this project include React.js, Typescript, TailwindCSS, GraphQL, AWS AppSync, and AWS Amplify.
+Anyone can view/read the web application, but in order to create, update, and delete, you would need to login with admin credentials, which only I have.
+[Visit live deployment of project](https://dev.d28cbri168nrvc.amplifyapp.com)

 ## Resources: